-Natural fancy colored diamonds are an entirely separate group that exists and is graded independently of colorless diamonds.
+As mentioned, natural fancy colored diamonds are an entirely separate group that exists and is graded independently of colorless diamonds.
 The colorless (often called "white") diamonds are graded on a D-Z scale.
-This is because even white diamonds can have slight hints of color in the form of yellow or brown.
+This is because even colorless diamonds can have slight hints of color in the form of yellow or brown.
 However, colorless diamonds are prized for their lack of color, so these hints of yellow or brown negatively affect a diamond's value.
 The exact opposite is true for colored diamonds, where the color is the most important factor of value.
 All diamond colors, including a yellow or brown color diamond with color that is stronger than the D-Z scale, will be graded based on intensity of color.
 Intensity refers to the combination of tone and saturation.
 Tone is how much lightness or darkness exists in the diamond and saturation refers to the depth of color.

-A diamond with a light tone and light saturation is either Light or Fancy Light.
+• A diamond with a light tone and light saturation is either Light or Fancy Light.

-A diamond with a medium tone and deep saturation is Fancy Intense.
+• A diamond with a medium tone and deep saturation is Fancy Intense.

-A diamond with a dark tone and deep saturation is Fancy Dark.
+• A diamond with a dark tone and deep saturation is Fancy Dark.

 The most desired intensities are usually Fancy Vivid and Fancy Intense, the perfect marriage of tone and saturation.